Xinping station

 Xinping station (新平站) is a station on Line 10 of the Chengdu Metro in China.
 It was opened on 27 December 2019 and it is the southern terminus of Line 10.
 For some years after the station opened, it added the sub name Baodun (宝墩), because of its location in the Baodun Town in Xinjin District.
-But it just being used in this station, the route map didn't change.
+But it is just being used in this station, the route map didn't change.